sercet65/Automated-BIM-Model-Annotation-via-Graph-Neural-Networks-Model-Architecture/README.md

 # Automated BIM Model Annotation via Graph Neural Networks (GNN) - Python

-This component of the project applies Graph Neural Networks (GNN) to perform automated annotation on Building Information Modeling (BIM) data.
+This component of the project applies Graph Neural Networks (GNN) to train  Building Information Modeling (BIM) data.
 It processes input files to construct graph representations of BIM elements, which are then used to train and infer the GNN models.

 ## Description